topkoong/Whats-the-Weather-Application/README.md

 # What’s the weather application

-I implemented this application using web content from www.weather-forecast.com.
+I implemented this application using web content from www.weather-forecast.com because it took just a few lines of Swift3 code to load the contents of a website URL.
 Then, I made networking calls using NSURLSession and parsing the resulting JSON.

 # User Interface